Gambian pouched rat

 The Gambian pouched rat (Cricetomys gambianus), also commonly known as the African giant pouched rat, is a species of nocturnal pouched rat of the giant pouched rat genus Cricetomys, in the family Nesomyidae.
 It is among the largest muroids in the world, growing to about 0.9 m long, including the tail, which makes up half of its total length.
-It is widespread in Sub-Saharan Africa, ranging from Senegal to Kenya and from Angola to Mozambique (although it is absent from much of the Democratic Republic of the Congo, where Emin's pouched rat is present) from sea level to 2000 m.
+It is widespread in sub-Saharan Africa, ranging from Senegal to Kenya and from Angola to Mozambique (although it is absent from much of the Democratic Republic of the Congo, where Emin's pouched rat is present) from sea level to 2000 m.

 The Gambian pouched rat is sometimes kept as a pet, but some have escaped from captivity and become an invasive species in Florida.
 In the United States, the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) now ban the importation of this species because it is blamed for the 2003 outbreak of monkeypox.

 Characteristics

 The Gambian pouched rat has very poor eyesight, so it depends on its senses of smell and hearing.
 Its name comes from the large, hamster-like pouches in its cheeks.
 It is not a true rat, but is part of an African branch of muroid rodents.
 It typically weighs between 1.0 and 1.4 kg.
 In its native Africa, the pouched rat lives in colonies of up to 20, usually in forests and thickets, but also commonly in termite mounds.
 It is omnivorous, feeding on vegetables, insects, crabs, snails, and other items, but apparently prefers palm fruits and palm kernels.

-It has cheek pouches like a hamster, which allow it to gather up several kilograms of nuts per night for storage underground.
+Its cheek pouches allow it to gather up several kilograms of nuts per night for storage underground.
 It has been known to stuff its pouches so full of date palm nuts so as to be hardly able to squeeze through the entrance of its burrow.
 The burrow consists of a long passage with side alleys and several chambers, one for sleeping and the others for storage.
 The Gambian pouched rat reaches sexual maturity at 5–7 months of age.
 It has up to four litters every nine months, with up to six offspring in each litter.
 Males are territorial and tend to be aggressive when they encounter one another.